Skip to main content

 Field Rules

-• Timer trigger name (name): supports up to 60 characters, supports a-z, A-Z, 0-9, -, and _.
-It must start with a letter, and multiple timer triggers with the same name are not supported under a single function.
+• Scheduled trigger name (name): Supports up to 60 characters, including a-z, A-Z, 0-9, -, and _.
+Must start with a letter.
+Multiple scheduled triggers with the same name are not supported under a single function.

-• Timer trigger schedule (config): The scheduled function trigger time.
+• Trigger cycle (config): The scheduled trigger time for the function.
 Enter a custom standard Cron expression to determine when to trigger the function.
-For more information about Cron expressions, refer to the following content.
+For more information about Cron expressions, refer to the following.

 Cron Expression

-A Cron expression has seven required fields, separated by spaces.
-Each field has a corresponding range of values:
+Cron expressions have seven required fields separated by spaces.
+Each field has its corresponding allowed values:

 OrderFieldValue